 - 1. To attend MGCJC athletic events without charge. - To receive the student newspaper and college yearbook (when paid for both semesters). - 3.
-To attend lyceum programs. - To use science laboratories and equipment in scheduled courses. - To receive private music lessons and use instruments and practice facilities required in their curriculum. - 6.
+To receive first aid and treatment for minor ills in the campus infirmary. - 4.
+To attend lyceum programs. - 5.
+To use science laboratories and equipment in scheduled courses. - To receive private music lessons and use instruments and practice facilities required in their curriculum. - 7.
 To participate in other student activities supported by these fees.